-A whole house fan system is a cost-effective and straightforward way to cool your space.
+A whole-house fan system is a cost-effective and straightforward way to cool your space.
 It works by causing negative pressure.
-This pulls air right in from open windows and exhausts the hot air through the attic to the outdoors.
+This pulls air from open windows and exhausts the hot air through the attic to the outdoors.

 The greater the negative pressure, the more positive pressure in your attic.
 This positive pressure encourages the attic to release cool air.
 Air comes through vents, such as soffits in the eaves.
 This whole process brings a refreshing cooling effect to the entire home.

-A whole house fan is most effective when operated at night, in the morning, and late evening.
+A whole house fan is efficient when operated at night, in the morning, and late evening.
 During these times, the outside air is cooler and most useful for replacing the air inside your home.

 How To Install A Whole House Fan

 The whole house fan system is typically installed in the roof or attic of your business or home.
 The whole house fan installation takes a minimum of 15-30 minutes.

-A typical whole house fan comes with a vertical or horizontal mount, a decorative finishing grill, and a powerful motor system.
+A typical whole-house fan has a vertical or horizontal mount, a decorative finishing grill, and a powerful motor system.
 Other parts include a trace-and-cut installation template, an 8-foot pre-installed cord, and a ventilator ceiling grill.
 You may also have a double-stack switch and an 8-hour digital timer.

 - First off, decide where you’d like to fit the ventilator grill.
 Mark the wall opening or ceiling using the premade template.

 - Next, fix the whole house fan in the attic and hang the acoustic insulated ducting and motorhead.

 - Afterward, install the ceiling grill in the intake area.
 Just pull the grill through the opening in the drywall, set it in place, and tighten the cover.

 - Finally, wire it up.
 Thanks to the preinstalled cord, this part is easy.
 Tie the cord into an available circuit in your basement, fix an electric receptacle, and plug the fan in.